 - Summer/Fall 2021: If CalRecycle determines that the statewide disposal of organic waste in 2020 has not been reduced by 50 percent of the level of disposal during 2014, the organic recycling requirements on businesses will expand to cover businesses that generate 2 cubic yards or more of commercial solid waste per week.
 Additionally, certain exemptions may no longer be available if this target is not met.

-*Note: Multifamily dwellings are not required to have a food waste diversion program.
+*Note: Multi-family dwellings of 4 units or less are not required to have a food waste diversion program.

 Senate Bill 1383